 Kelly Concho-Hayes, Lead Director of Organizational Development, Native Services, BGCA

 Kelly Concho-Hayes is an enrolled tribal member of the Navajo Nation and hails from Tsayatoh, New Mexico.
 She is Red Running into Water (Navajo) born for the Acoma (Child of the Little Eagle Clan) and Zuni people (Child of the Turkey Clan).
-Kelly is married to Jeremy Hayes from Nambe Oweenge (Winter Clan), who is currently serving 18 plus years in the United States Navy.
+Kelly is married to Jeremy Hayes from Nambe Oweenge (Winter Clan), who is active duty in the U.S. Navy for over 20 years.
 They have three daughters, Nanabah, Lena Povi, and Makowa.

 Kelly holds her Master of Education in Curriculum and Instruction and Bachelor of Science in Education from Montana State University.
 Growing up on the Navajo, Acoma, and Zuni reservations, Kelly is deeply rooted in her traditional teachings from her family and community.
 Her work has always been with American Indian and Alaskan Native people, which has allowed her to collaborate with various organizations, tribes, and villages across the United States including Hawaii and Alaska at different capacities.

 Kelly’s service area includes 14 organizations in the following states: